 As for weight loss and fat loss, the CSD group lost nearly 2.5x more fat — not just weight — compared to the CR group.
 After dieting for six weeks, the CSD group continued to lose weight in the four post-diet weeks, while the CR group regained some of their lost weight when the study came to an end.

 Although these results seem promising and can be used to make the case for metabolic confusion as a successful dieting method, this is just one study.
-There aren’t many studies on metabolic confusion, and more research is needed on this style of diet; however, this study illustrates several potential advantages of using metabolic confusion to achieve weight loss and fat loss.
+There aren’t many studies on metabolic confusion, and more research is needed on this style of diet.
+This study illustrates several potential advantages of using metabolic confusion to achieve weight loss and fat loss.
 For participants in this study, metabolic confusion did lead to decreased hunger, increased fat loss and an easier time maintaining results.
 It also helped participants avoid a weight loss plateau and reduced the harmful effects of cortisol (the stress hormone often associated with weight gain).

-Protein powders are concentrated sources of protein from animal or plant foods, such as dairy, eggs, rice or veggies like peas.
+Protein powders are concentrated sources of protein from animal or plant foods, such as dairy, eggs, soy, rice or veggies like peas.
 A variety of processing methods might be used to create a protein powder, depending on the desired protein concentration and the type of food used.
 Protein powders are helpful for quick absorption, so the body can immediately use the protein and help stimulate muscle growth.
 When somebody is talking about a protein powder, a whey protein powder is often what comes to mind, but there a number of protein powders on the market: Casein protein powder, soy protein powder, pea protein powder, brown rice protein powder, egg white protein powder, etc.

 To find out which type of protein powder fits your needs and makes sense for your overall goals and lifestyle, take Gainful’s quiz.
 Gainful can help you find a personalized protein powder that’s tailored specifically for you.
 Select your preferences and current diet plan, then we’ll take care of the rest.
 Gainful will help you build a protein powder that aligns with your diet plan, whether you’re calorie shifting, carb cycling or just simply watching what you eat.